Program benefits and discounts

-Your Leisure Access benefits are yours and cannot be given to someone else.
+Leisure Access cannot be given to someone else.
 Misused cards will be confiscated.

 Attendants for people with disabilities get free access

-We provide free access to attendants that need to assist people with disabilities who need support to swim, skate, exercise in the fitness centre, visit parks, or participate in other recreation opportunities.
+Free access is given to attendants that must assist people with disabilities who need support to swim, skate, exercise in the fitness centre, visit parks, or participate in other recreation opportunities.